AdobeDocs/express-add-on-samples/document-sandbox-samples/editor-apis/README.md

 ## About

-This add-on sample demonstrates how to get started using the Editor APIs provided with the script runtime.
+This add-on sample demonstrates how to get started using the Editor APIs provided with the document sandbox runtime.

 ## Tools